menu

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Lakewood has relatively fewer families with younger children, and/or college students.
 Combined, this makes Lakewood a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-Being a small town, Lakewood does not have a public transit system used by locals to get to and from work.
+Lakewood is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics

-The education level of Lakewood citizens is substantially higher than the typical US community, as 31.36% of adults in Lakewood have at least a bachelor's degree.
+The overall education level of Lakewood is somewhat higher than in the average US city of 21.84%: 26.09% of adults 25 and older in the town have at least a bachelor's degree.

 Lakewood is a somewhat ethnically-diverse town.
 The people who call Lakewood home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lakewood residents report their race to be White, followed by Native American.
 Lakewood also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.07% of the town’s residents.
-Important ancestries of people in Lakewood include German, Polish, Irish, French Canadian, and English.
+People of Hispanic or Latino origin account for 12.79% of the town’s residents.
+Important ancestries of people in Lakewood include German, Irish, Polish, Norwegian, and French Canadian.

 The most common language spoken in Lakewood is English.
 Other important languages spoken here include Native American languages and Langs. of India.